GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_API.md

 `false`

 **Description:**
-Disable/Enable Adaptive MiniGOP, can enable with PA enabled.
+Disable/Enable Adaptive MiniGOP.
+Requires PA to be enabled with a minimum LOOKAHEAD_BUFFER_DEPTH size of 1.

 ---